spacemeshos/testnet-guide/main.md

 In the true spirit of crypto-economy, we have launched this Testnet so that anyone can verify (rather than blindly trust) the 3 main promises we make:
 1. The core technology and product work.
 2. Participants don't have to do anything after the initial setup to run a Smesher.
-3. Participants can their your computer normally while running a Smesher.
+3. Participants can use their computer normally while running a Smesher.

 ## How can I join the Spacemesh Testnet?
 Just follow the instructions in this guide.
 Let's [get started](guide/install.md)!